aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 ### Epochs
 Introduce an epoch length for both the parent chain `PEL` (in the rest of the document, let's assume it is 10), and the child chain `CEL`.
-The `CEL` in this paper is initial 100, ten times the amout of the parent chain.
+The `CEL` in this paper is initial 100, ten times the amount of the parent chain.
 This means that after producing 100 blocks on the child chain, we expect to have progressed one parent chain epoch.
 (We may refer to this speed as `EOff` = 10, which means there are 10 times as many blocks on the child chain).
 We will adapt the child epoch length via a voting strategy.
-Each child chain can observe the parent chain and obeserve whether the child chain seems to produce its blocks too fast or too slow.
+Each child chain can observe the parent chain and observe whether the child chain seems to produce its blocks too fast or too slow.
 A proposal can be submitted to the child chain on which all stake holders can vote.
 By two third majority, the vote to make a child epoch longer or shorter is accepted.
 Changing the epoch length is under consensus in this way.
 (How much longer or shorter is provided by a standard function that makes sure we see a smooth adjustment).

 Also consider a constant number of blocks on the parent chain that represents